Last scene of previous:

 “I feel dislikeable.”

 V’s heart stung.
 She felt that in some deep crack within herself, not because of something about herself, but E’s pain hurt her.
-This woman may never know how wonderful she truly is, and it’s because of all those people who denied her worth and wouldn’t acknowledge it, because they’d lacked sense of their own.
+This woman may never know how wonderful she truly is, and it’s because of all those people who denied her the knowledge of her worth, all because they’d lacked sense of their own.

 “Why is that?”
 V asks her, finally.
 “That you don’t feel likeable?”